brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 		Green_y.append(itergreeny)
 ~~~~~

-As in the x coordinate, the same procedure is implemented for the coordinate and only in this case, values of
-(1670,1671,1660,1670….)
-With very low differences between them, making sense since these differences are a product of the angle of inclination presented by the images.
+As in the x coordinate, the same procedure is implemented for the coordinate and only in this case, values of (1670,1671,1660,1670….)
+With very low differences between them, making sense since these differences are a product of angle of angular inclination in the taking of images.

 ~~~~~
 #####	Compying the vector to generate the second